Susan McDowell, MD

 Dr. Jamie Key grew up in Tennessee and is a proud alumnus of the University of Tennessee - Knoxville where she graduated with

 honors with a degree in Psychology and minor in Chemistry.
 She considers a third degree in being a Vol for life!
 She obtained her D.O. degree from the Kentucky College of Osteopathic Medicine in Pikeville, KY and completed PM&R residency at UK.
-She is board certified in PM&R and specializes in Brain Injury Medicine.
+She is board certified in PM&R and in Brain Injury Medicine.
 She completed one year of private practice in Cincinnati before returning to UK to join the faculty.
-She currently is the Medical Director for the brain injury unit at Cardinal Hill and serves as the Associate Program Director.
-Her favorite title, however, is Chair of the Wellness Committee.
-She enjoys participating in the ministry at Southland Christian Church, traveling, and spending time with her wonderful husband and two young children.
+Although she serves as the Residency Program Director, her favorite title is Chair of the Wellness Committee.
+She enjoys participating in the ministry at Southland Christian Church and traveling.
 Out of all the hats she wears, being a mother is her favorite.

 Andrew Savoie, DO